mark-torres10/personal_website/_research/2026-05-20-learnings-from-bluesky-project.md

 Over the course of the next year, I worked on analyzing our data.
 This work was less demanding yet took up a great deal of time, requiring some paper-writing, revising, running follow-up analyses, and translating our results into a comprehensive narrative.

+As time passed, I felt a sense of completion.
+At long last, the hardest parts of the work were done, nothing had broken catastrophically, and that I had finally built something by myself end-to-end.

 ## Part 5: What I learned

 With enough time, I was able to compress the experiences across two years of actively designing, developing, and implementing this project into a series of concrete lessons.